top of page

 “Migration Crisis” and Civil Society Response in the Borderlands

-My dissertation considers the impact of securitization, broadly conceived, on the response of a wide range of civil society actors to migration-related challenges in the borderlands.
-Since the “long summer of migration” of 2015, when a large number of migrants reached EU borders seeking asylum, migration has been labeled as a crisis, especially in the European Union and the United States.
-The arrival of a large number of people at the US and the EU borders has been treated as a security threat, allowing for the legalization and institutionalization of actors such as Frontex and practices that were previously considered inhumane, such as family separation at the border, increased, unlimited detention and deportation, violent push-backs at the borders, outsourcing migration management to other countries or private security companies, etc. The evolution of these practices has been studied well, especially as related to the evolution of restrictive government policies and increased militarization of border control.
-However, far less attention has been given to the civil society actors also involved in this “crisis management.”
-Therefore, this study aims to closely analyze the impact of “crisis labeling” on the civil society response to migration.
-This dissertation draws on a wide range of literature focusing on humanitarianism, as well as social movements and civil society to understand if and how the "migration crisis" impacted civil society response in the US and the EU borderlands.
+Lažetić’s dissertation examines the impact of securitization, broadly conceived, on the responses of a wide range of civil society actors to migration-related challenges in borderland contexts.
+Since the “long summer of migration” in 2015, when large numbers of migrants reached European Union borders seeking asylum, migration has increasingly been framed as a crisis, particularly in the European Union and the United States.
+The arrival of migrants at U.S. and EU borders has been treated as a security threat, enabling the legalization and institutionalization of actors such as Frontex and the normalization of practices previously considered inhumane, including family separation at the border, expanded and often indefinite detention and deportation, violent pushbacks, and the outsourcing of migration management to third countries or private security companies.

 COLLABORATIVE PROJECT